steveghee/OCTO_Studio_extensions/README.md

 ## Metadata

 ### Locator (** new **)
 The Locator widget can be linked to the output of Finder.
-The output of locator is a matching list if location points that match the items in the find results list.
+The output of locator is a matching list of location points that match the items in the find results list.
 This list could be bound to the input of the wayfinder, allow the user to locate items spatially.

 ### Finder